 And of course, they never disclosed Hillary paid for it.

-Well, people, you know, George Stephanopoulos asked, Well, why didn't you tell Trump that Hillary paid for it?
+Well, people, you know, George Stephanopoulos asked, well, why didn't you tell Trump that Hillary paid for it?

 And he mumbles some answer.

-Forget about then President elect Trump.
+Forget about then President-elect Trump.

-Why didn't you tell the Pfizer court?
+Why didn't you tell the FISA court?

 Because now we're talking about, you know, warrants on American citizens.

-And no privacy exists if in fact the government can use those powerful tools of intelligence to do that to American citizens.
+And no privacy exists if, in fact, the government can use those powerful tools of intelligence to do that to American citizens.

-All right, if you're just joining us, 800-941 Sean, toll-free telephone number you want to be a part of the program.
+All right, if you're just joining us, 800-941-Sean, toll-free, telephone number, you want to be a part of the program.

 Hold on, maybe even more breaking news.